 By proceeding you confirm that you are a resident of Australia or New Zealand accessing this website from within Australia or New Zealand and you represent, warrant and agree that:

 Charter Hall Retail REIT (ASX:CQR) (the REIT) today announced an operational update for the quarter ending 31 March 2017.

 The REIT has continued to deliver on its strategy with a focus on active asset management, enhancing portfolio quality and prudent capital management.

-- Development application approved for the Lake Macquarie/Mt Hutton re-development with contruction proposed to commence Q1 2018
+Development application approved for the Lake Macquarie/Mt Hutton re-development with construction proposed to commence Q1 2018

 Consistent Portfolio Performance through Active Asset Management